danzeng8/TopoRoot/ReadMe.md

 A downsampling rate which would bring the volumes to a resolution of 400^3 provides a good balance between resolution and efficiency.
 For example, if the original resolution is 1800^3, then a downsampling rate of 4 (to 450^3) may work well.
 If the program is too slow, higher downsampling rates can be gradually picked.

+python downsample_batch.py -i input_dir/ -o output_dir/ -d [downsampling rate (e.g. 4)]

+Before running downsampling in batch mode, please create folders with the subfolder names.
+For example if the input folder has a subfolder of image slices called "slices1", then the output folder should also have a subfolder called "slices1".
+The downsampled result for that data will go into that subfolder.

 ## Batch Processing Mode

 For specific datasets, the TopoRoot can be run without the parameters S, N, and/or K. Please note that these modes of the tool have not been thoroughly validated and are solely based on practical observations of them working well in practice.